IQKV/standard-maven-single-project-layout/README.md

 The application contains different test layers according to the [Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html).

-The base of the pyramid is made up of unit tests.
+Unit tests are the base of the pyramid.
 They should make up the biggest part of an automated test suite.

-To run JUnit tests use:
+To run JUnit tests, use:

 ```bash
 mvn clean test